Warpcon: Events and features

-Warpcon stages a charity auction of collectibles and other items; Previous auctions have included signed first-edition and pre-publication books, slots to appear as a character drawn by John Kovalic in card game, rare collectible cards, Jayne Cobb's hat (as worn in the TV show Firefly), and the first ever "My Little Cthulhu" plush toy.
-The auction takes place on the Saturday night of the convention, with proceeds going to a local charity.
+At previous Warpcon conventions, a charity auction of collectibles and other items has been held on the Saturday night.
+Past auctions have included signed first-edition and pre-publication books, slots to appear as a character drawn by John Kovalic in card game, Jayne Cobb's hat (as worn in the TV show Firefly), and the first ever "My Little Cthulhu" plush toy.

 In previous years various CCGs, from Magic: The Gathering to Yu-Gi-Oh!, have been hosted at Warpcon.
 RPGs and LARPs from different systems are also run, with some based on the theme of that year's convention.
-Wargames played at Warpcon have included Warhammer 40,000, Warmachine, X-wing, and historical wargaming.